-(a) Calculated using the data from the Executive Directors' single figure table on page 89 (for information on exchange rates, please see the footnotes in that table). (b) The increase in fixed pay for the CEO and CFO in 2021 reflects the pay increase awarded from 1 July 2021, as explained in the Committee Chair's letter on page 85.
+- (a) Calculated using the data from the Executive Directors' single figure table on page 89 (for information on exchange rates, please see the footnotes in that table).

+(b) The increase in fixed pay for the CEO and CFO in 2021 reflects the pay increase awarded from 1 July 2021, as explained in the Committee Chair's letter on page 85. - (b) The increase in fixed pay for the CEO and CFO in 2021 reflects the pay increase awarded from 1 July 2021, as explained in the Committee Chair's letter on page 85.
 As a result of a higher formulaic outcome for the 2021 bonus, the bonus increased compared to the previous year (2020).
 Conversely, a lower formulaic outcome for the 2020 bonus resulted in the bonus from 2019 to 2020 decreasing.
 As at 1 January 2020, the tax gross-up has been added in the cost instead of in base salary and therefore the other benefits increased from 2019 to 2020 compared to prior years.
-As at 1 January 2019, Alan Jope succeeded Paul Polman as CEO and therefore the CEO remuneration from 2018 to 2019 decreased compared to prior years as Alan Jope's fixed pay was set at a level lower than Paul Polman's. (c) The increase in fixed pay for the CEO and CFO in 2021 reflects the pay increase awarded from 1 July 2021, as explained in the Committee Chair's letter on page 85.

-(c) The increase in fixed pay for the CEO and CFO in 2021 reflects the pay increase awarded from 1 July 2021, as explained in the Committee Chair's letter on page 85.
+As at 1 January 2019, Alan Jope succeeded Paul Polman as CEO and therefore the CEO remuneration from 2018 to 2019 decreased compared to prior years as Alan Jope's fixed pay was set at a level lower than Paul Polman's. (c) The increase in fixed pay for the CEO and CFO in 2021 reflects the pay increase awarded from 1 July 2021, as explained in the Committee Chair's letter on page 85. - (c) The increase in fixed pay for the CEO and CFO in 2021 reflects the pay increase awarded from 1 July 2021, as explained in the Committee Chair's letter on page 85.
 As a result of a higher formulaic outcome for the 2021 bonus, the bonus increased compared to the previous year (2020).
 Conversely, a lower formulaic outcome for the 2020 bonus resulted in the bonus from 2019 to 2020 decreasing.
 As at 1 January 2020, the tax gross-up has been added in the cost instead of in base salary and therefore the other benefits increased from 2019 to 2020 compared to prior years.
 Graeme Pitkethly succeeded Jean-Marc Huet as an Executive Director as per 21 April 2016, although he assumed the role of CFO as from October 2015.
-As a result, the figure for 2016 includes payments from May 2016 onwards. (d) For the PLC employees, fixed pay numbers have been restated to include cash-related benefits employees receive as part of their total compensation, to ensure the as an Executive Director as present the of the CFO and CFO

-(d) For the PLC employees, fixed pay numbers have been restated to include cash-related benefits employees receive as part of their total compensation, to ensure we can accurately compare fixed pay for them against that of the CEO and CFO.
-Such cash-related benefits include car allowance, acting-up allowance, transport allowance, transming instructor allowance and fixed pay protection allowance.
+As a result, the figure for 2016 includes payments from May 2016 onwards. (d) For the PLC employees, fixed pay numbers have been restated to include cash-related benefits employees receive as part of their total compensation, to ensure - (d) For the PLC employees, fixed pay numbers have been restated to include cash-related benefits employees receive as part of their total compensation, to ensure we can accurately compare fixed pay for them against that of the CEO and CFO.
+Such cash-related benefits include car allowance, acting-up allowance, transport allowance, training instructor allowance and fixed pay protection allowance.
 Figures are also affected by changes in the average sterling: euro exchange rates, as well as changes in the number of employees, including more junior employees than in 2020.